emca-it/ITRS-Log-Analytics-7.x/07-Network_Probe/07-Network_Probe.md

 ###### Files parsing

-If the file is located in logstash-related directories and has the extension `.conf`, it is parsed to check its correctness.
+If the file is located in related directories and has the extension `.conf`, it is parsed to check its correctness.

 If the file cannot be parsed, a warning will appear in the list informing you about the error.